treatmesubj/Thesaurus_Rex/README.md

 # Thesaurus Rex
-It's a command-line thesaurus tool that fetches a word's homonyms, synonyms, and antonyms from [Thesaurus.com](https://www.thesaurus.com/) via HTTP requests, CSS selectors, regular expressions, and JSON.
+Thesaurus tool that fetches a word's homonyms, synonyms, and antonyms from [Thesaurus.com](https://www.thesaurus.com/).
 It's also a dictionary tool that fetches definitions from [Webster](https://www.merriam-webster.com/)

 ### Installation
 - from [PyPI](https://pypi.org/project/thesr): `pip install thesr`